 All the times listed below are in Pacific Daylight Time (PDT).

-Papers are available for download below to registered attendees now and to everyone beginning Monday, August 9, 2021.
-Paper abstracts are available to everyone now.
+The symposium papers and full proceedings are available to registered attendees now and will be available to everyone beginning Monday, August 9, 2021.
+Paper abstracts and proceedings front matter are available to everyone now.
 Copyright to the individual works is retained by the author[s].

 Friday, August 6–Sunday, August 8

 SOUPS 2021 Workshops